IlonaGA/Analysis-of-5--isomiR-targeting/README.md

 Where isomiR is miRNA name, expression_median is the median of miRNA expression, activity is miRNA activity, p_value is p-value for activity, FDR is False Discovery Rate.

-**target_intersection.py** takes files with activities and list of miRNAs and then finds target intersections for them.
+**3_target_intersection.py** takes files with activities and list of miRNAs and then finds target intersections for them.
 Script is useful for understanding which miRNAs have the same targets genes.

+**4_interaction_networks.py** requeres raw and summary files and the list of  highly expressed miRNAs.
+Draws interaction graphs using Cytoscape.

+Example:

 ### Results: